 The earliest reference to mining on the site dates back to the late 1500’s, when a Mine known as Penhellick Vean was producing quantities of Copper from shallow workings.
-As with most Cornish Mines over the years there were ebbs and flows in the industry, however the mine survived and started to expand swallowing up neighbouring concerns as it went.
+As with most Cornish Mines over the years there were ebbs and flows, however the mine survived and started to expand swallowing up neighbouring concerns as it went.

-Sadly in June 2013 the mine went into Administration, the mill site and many remains has now been demolished, the headframe has been restored and still stands proud.
+Sadly in June 2013 the mine went into Administration.
+The mill site and many remains has now been demolished, the headframe has been restored and still stands proud.

+So, what chance of South Crofty ever working again, well we can all hope.
 Last year 2017 has brought new hope to the old Bal, Strongbow Exploration have purchased the South Crofty site.
-Currently in 2018 a water treatment plant is being built with a proposal to drain the mine for a feasibility study of the deep levels.
+During 2018 a water treatment plant is being planned with a proposal to drain the mine for a feasibility study of the deep levels.